-TRINITY CHURCH 27 ST GEORGES TERRACE
+TRINITY CHURCH 16 27 ST GEORGES TERRACE

 Two buildings of the Trinity Church are found at this location.
 Richard Roach Jewell designed the first building, now known as the Trinity Congregational Chapel, in 1865.
 The chapel is now concealed from St Georges Terrace by the newer Trinity Church (1893), built in a more ornate style to reflect the new found prosperity brought by the gold boom.
 The Trinity Church housed the Congregationalist denomination, many of whom were 'small business people', including artisans, shopkeepers and other members of the skilled working class.
 The chapel was a popular venue.
 Its uses included operating as a Sunday school and Hall.
 The Karrakatta Club held its first meeting there in 1894.
 Trinity Arcade, built in 1923, connects St Georges Terrace to the Hay Street Mall.
+Trinity Church is now part of the Uniting Church of Australia.